Roth IRA: Everything You Need to Know to Open an Account

 There are income restrictions on contributions to a Roth IRA— but if you exceed these limits, you may have the option to convert your funds from a Traditional IRA.

 If you have retirement savings in a Traditional IRA or old 401 (k) you can convert these accounts to a self-directed Roth IRA.
-Roth conversions are explained above.
-If you do not have any savings, you can start with a contribution, verify if you qualify.
+If you do not have any savings, you can start with a contribution, verify if you qualify for Roth IRA based on your income limit.
+If you do not qualify for a Roth IRA contribution, Roth conversions are explained above.

 The process of establishing the Roth IRA is simple.
 A financial institution like IRAR can help you.
 From our website, you can complete a new account application online and then fund the account.
 Here are your options to fund the self-directed Roth IRA:

-• Move an old 401 (k) to a Traditional IRA then do a conversion
+- Move an old 401 (k) or Traditional IRA to IRAR, then do a Roth conversion

 In a Nutshell

-Though most with individual retirement accounts end up with a Traditional IRA by default, that’s not your only option for alternative investments.
+Though most with individual retirement accounts end up with a Traditional IRA by default, the key takeaway is that’s not your only option for alternative investments.
 The Roth IRA is a strong contender with a lot of benefits, but there are restrictions investors should take into consideration.

 If you think this account may be the right choice for your retirement strategy, get investment advice from a financial advisor familiar with self-directed IRAs.
 As with any other truly self-directed retirement account, the investment decisions are always yours to make.
 Explore the possibilities!